narkq/YAUS/README.md

 This is a really clumsy attempt at porting Sphinx built-in stemmers to PHP without losing much in performance.

-For now **only** single-byte built-in english and russian stemmers are supported.
+For now **only** built-in english and russian stemmers are supported.
 The rest (soundex, double metaphone, libstemmer and unicode versions of these) are likely to be added soon.

 Installation procedure is as usual, but you need to build `libsphinx` first:

     cd <extension path>
+    ./download-sphinx.sh
     cd libsphinx
-    ./buildconf.sh
     ./configure
     make
     cd ..